|Reportback of European Tour 2005 |

 We are in essence not a tournament oriented style, but compete as it brings lots of fun and creates interaction.
 This event certainly demonstrated the Martial Spirit to its fullest.
 We liberally borrowed equipment from the Americans, the Germans, the Spanish, etc. Not once did anyone say “no” to our request when we needed anything from headgear to groin guards to gloves or safe-t-kicks.
 The camaraderie and friendship displayed was excellent – we had many nations cheering for us and likewise the other way around.
 Everyone in our team made many new friends and I look forward to future such events.
 We had small hand made beaded South African flags and this we gave to all the country delegations and those that we befriended.

-At the tournament, I met Cristiano Radicchi, the organiser of the WTKA World Championships to be held in Italy in November.
-Cristiano has invited me to attend - that event will be held on Sanbon Shobu rules, so time permitting, I will give my support.
+At the tournament, I met Cristiano Radicchi, the organizer of the WTKA World Championships to be held in Italy in November.
+Cristiano has invited me to attend – that event will be held on Sanbon Shobu rules, so time permitting, I will give my support.

-The Monday after the tournament, we had a lazy morning exploring Rosenheim’s business centre before going to Munich.
+The Monday after the tournament, we had a lazy morning exploring Rosenheim’s business Centre before going to Munich.
 We spent the rest of the day walking around before leaving that evening for Amsterdam arriving Tuesday morning.
 With Joseph and Thabet, I went to Leiden to fetch goods left there and later rejoined the group and that evening we left for London via Calais and Dover.
 In London, Andrew and I took the tube to Hackney where I hired a 15 seater mini-bus.
 With Andrew as the navigator, we went into central London, driving over the London bridge, past Big Ben and other sights to pick up the team at Victoria Station.
 We left for Nottingham after a circuitous journey through London to join the M1 North stopping on Edgeware Road for lunch.

 Going to Nottingham was rather easy – I had lived there in 1990, and had visited twice thereafter, so the road was still familiar.
 In Nottingham, we trained with Grandmaster Vohra, a 7th Dan Kukkiwon Taekwondo instructor.
 GM Vohra was leaving for Korea the following day, so after class, whilst I helped him sort things out, the team trained in another session of Thai Kick Boxing under one of his instructors.
 On our return, the instructor complimented me on the team’s spirit and attitude.
 Also awaiting us was John Richards, a former Ashihara UK rep now retired.
 I had called John earlier to say that we will be arriving and he just came right over.
 That night, Master Vohra treated us to what was our first really home type meal at a local Indian restaurant.
 John joined us and afterwards we talked shop until the early hours of the morning.
 I stayed with John with my visit to the UK in 1990, so we had lots to catch up.
 John is over 60 and does the occasional class in Judo in which he holds a 6th Dan.
 His karate dojo has closed down.